Home Away from Home

 And judging by their videos and comments not only did they all seem to love dive bombing into the swimming pool on camera, but valued having a base they could call home and from which they could explore.
 All of which highlighted a few great places in Europe where you could try a home from home break, go exploring and grab some great new experiences.
 So here are four places that caught my eye from those these families visited.

-1 Explore the food and foothills of French Pyrenees
+1 Explore food & foothills of French Pyrenees

 How about an adventure in rural France, staying in an old farmhouse near the mountains, making a base for some active adventures walking, hiking, biking in the Pyrenees.
 The Thomas family stayed in a large farmhouse in the village of Latoue in the Haute Garonne in South Western France.
 Almost in the Pyrenees yet also within reach of the Atlantic and Mediterranean coasts this would be a great option for a combined active mountain and beach holiday.
 There’s plenty of interest around for those of a more historical or cultural bent too in historic market towns like Aurignac (famous also for its prehistoric cave and remains) and St. Gaudens.
 The market towns are also great places to gather local produce for that little French farmhouse cookery experiment you’ve always wanted to try.

-2 Woodlands, water and a glass of Champagne
+2 Woodlands, water & a glass of Champagne

 Or if you like your holidays a little flatter and with champagne, what about setting up home for a week in a converted barn in Aube in Northwest France.
 It’s all rolling hills, arable land and vineyards around here.
 The Oddy family stayed at Ferme des Tourterelles at Les Moineaux, on borders of the Orient regional park which means peaceful forests and lakes nearby and some great possibilities for water sports.
 It’s also close to the medieval towns like Bar-sur-Aube and Troyes, near the champagne route and only an hour and a half from Paris for a mid week city break.
 What more could you ask for?